Course Policies

 Late Policy

 The course moves at a steady clip and the weekly assignments build on one other.
-In our experience, one of the strongest factors in student success has been the dedication to stay on pace.
+One of the strongest factors for student success in this course has been keeping on pace.
 Learning to set a schedule and manage your time to hit deadlines is a valuable skill to develop and an accomplishment you can be proud of.
-We designed our policy to encourage and reward good habits, but knowing that things come up, we have a standing grace period that provides a little flexibility if you need it.
+We encourage and recognize your timeliness with a policy that rewards on-time submissions.
+However, knowing that things do come up, there is also a standing grace period for flexibility on the occasions you need it.

 Collaboration Policy